TrucG01/ImageML/README.md

   ```powershell
   python train_david.py --config config.yaml
   ```
+  To resume from a previous checkpoint, set `training.resume_from_checkpoint` in your config file to the checkpoint path.
 4. **Verify outputs:** watch console progress, check `outputs/david/history.json`, and review generated checkpoints/visualizations.

 ## Outputs & Monitoring